-For those wanting to know more about the effects of alcohol and drugs, as well as issues like sexual assault, the WAVE (Wellness, Alcohol, and Violence Education) peer educator program is available to offer assistance.
-Counseling services are also available for those with substance abuse problems, and there are flyers and other information regarding drug and alcohol abuse available through a variety of locations on campus.
-Also, there are several academic courses related to drugs and alcohol offered each semester for those wanting to gain in-depth knowledge while earning college credits.
-These courses can be a great start for those wanting to pursue careers helping others with substance abuse problems.
+For those wanting to know more about the effects of alcohol and drugs, as well as issues like sexual assault, the OHP peer educator program is available to offer assistance.
+Counseling services are also available for those with substance abuse problems and include a licensed substance abuse counselor on staff.
+Information regarding drug and alcohol abuse available through a variety of locations on campus.
+Also, there are several academic courses related to drugs and alcohol offered each semester for those wanting to gain in-depth knowledge while also earning college credits.
+These courses can also be a great start for those wanting to pursue careers helping others with substance abuse problems.